sharmashivanand/wp-real-time-social-proof/readme.txt

 == Changelog ==

+= 1.9.5 =
+* BugFix: PopUps do not restart when mouse moves out.
+* Better randomization of generated records.

 = 1.9.4 =
 * Introduced plugin links to Settings page, support, rating, etc.
 * Cleaned up useless meta boxes on the CPT screen.